aerhard/linter-autocomplete-jing/README.md

 The linter supports the common ways of referencing schemata in XML files (DOCTYPE declarations, XSI schema instance references, xml-model processing instructions; see  https://github.com/aerhard/linter-jing/tree/master/spec/xml for a collection of examples).
 If your documents contain references to remote schemata, you can improve performance and reduce network traffic by specifying an XML catalog file which maps remote resources to local files.
 Projects like the Text Encoding Initiative (TEI) provide [packages](https://sourceforge.net/projects/tei/files/TEI-P5-all/) which already include a catalog file that can be added to the linter settings.

-## Settings

-* *Java Executable Path:* The path to the Java executable file (`java`) to be used running Jing.
-* *Display Schema Parser Warnings:* Whether or not to display warning messages from the schema parser.
-* *XML Catalog:* The path to the XML Catalog file to be used in validation.

-(In order to edit the settings, open Atom's settings view by pressing <kbd>Ctrl-,</kbd> or by selecting "Packages" / "Settings View" / "Open" in the main menu).
-In the "Packages" tab, search for "linter-jing" and click the "Settings" button.)

 ## Development